Do you need an experienced trauma therapist?

 - People with somatic problems (pain, gastrointestinal problems, etc)

-When the pandemic hit, we were all required to use an online format to deliver EMDR therapy.
-I use a HIPAA compliant portal to meet you online; we still get to face each other, and use the EMDR protocol effectively, and the only difference is that we face each other on a video screen, rather than sit with each other in an office.
+When the pandemic hit, clinicians were required to use an online format to deliver EMDR therapy.
+I use a HIPAA-compliant portal to meet you online; we still get to face each other and use the EMDR protocol effectively, and the only difference is that we face each other on a video screen, rather than sit with each other in an office.

 The benefit is that you can benefit from therapy in the comfort of your home, and you can schedule your sessions with more ease (cutting out any travel time).
 This has worked extremely well with my clients, and therapists have been using this format long before the pandemic.